yopgaming/SIT.Core/README.md

 ** As of EFT 0.13.5.0.25800 and SPT-Aki 3.7.0. **
 * SPT-Aki is in a partially working state.
 Keep up to date with it on their Discord.
 They post updates daily.
-* Stay in Tarkov has many issues with IDs.
-This is work in progress.
+* SIT is making slow progress.

 ---